 Objective 3: Model the impact of short-term responses on the long-term health and status of populations.

-Objective 4: Disseminate the results of primary research to the scientific community through published, peer-reviewed articles and conference presentations.
+Objective 4: Share the results of primary research with the scientific community through published, peer-reviewed articles and conference presentations.

 Aim 2: Implement local and regional evidence-based conservation initiatives to minimise the negative impacts of human activity on marine mammals.